 Blinks

-Years ago we didn’t notice these types of power occurrences, but now with digital clocks we notice these “blinks”.
-They may seem like they happen frequently, but in reality we are just more aware of them.
-The major causes of blinks are from small animals such as squirrels.
+Years ago, we didn’t notice these types of power occurrences.
+But now, with digital clocks, we notice these “blinks.”
+It may seem like they happen frequently, but in reality, we are just more aware of them.
+Small animals such as squirrels cause most blinks.

-Having the power blink is a better alternative than having the power go out completely.
-Blinks are caused by devices designed to protect the electric system.
+Having the power blink is better than having the power go out completely.
+Blinks are caused by devices which protect the electric system.
 These devices are called “reclosers.”
 Reclosers act like the circuit breakers in your home, with one major difference; they reset themselves after breaking the circuit.
 If a tree limb or some other object touches the line long enough for the recloser to open, the device will reset itself and power will flow again.

 If the problem clears the line, the power will stay on.
 If the problem continues to exist, the recloser will operate again.
 After trying three times, reclosers are designed to stay open or keep the power flowing until the problem is fixed and the device is manually reset.
 The alternative to reclosers is to use a fuse on each line.
 While fuses would result in fewer blinks, it would also create more outages that would have to be repaired.